Bulgaria in the Eurovision Song Contest 2009: December selection

 The December selection took place between 27 November and 11 December 2008.
-Three entries qualified to the monthly final from each heat.
+Three entries qualified to the final from each semi-final.
 A jury panel first selected one songs to advance and the remaining entries then faced a public televote which determined an additional two qualifiers.
-In the monthly final, the three entries that qualified to Bŭlgarskata pesen v „Evroviziya 2009” were selected exclusively by public televoting.
+In the final, the three entries that qualified to Bŭlgarskata pesen v „Evroviziya 2009” were selected exclusively by public televoting.